GuhanAein/loginpage-automation/README.md

 4. Set up the WebDriver:
    - Extract the WebDriver executable from the downloaded archive.
-   - Place the executable in a directory included in your system's PATH environment variable.
+   - Run the executable file and in cmd it will say Chrome driver installed sucessfully

 ## Usage

-1. Open the Python script file `wifi_login.py` in a text editor.
+1. Open the Python script file `wifirequest.py` in a text editor.

 2. Modify the script:
    - Replace `"KPR Institutions"` with the SSID (Wi-Fi network name) of your desired network.